 In San Diego County, you can go from the ocean to the valleys, to the mountains and desert, all in two to three hours.
 Whether you’re looking for a one-night getaway or an extended vacation, the San Diego Backcountry has many enchanting places to visit.

 Always check the weather beforehand so you can pack accordingly.

 Make sure your campground of choice is pet-friendly if you’re bringing furry family members.

 Here are some of the top places for families to camp in the greater San Diego region.

 Backpack on the Pacific Crest Trail

 The Pacific Crest Trail runs from the Mexico border to the Canada border.
 You can backpack some or all of the 133 miles of the PTC in San Diego County.
 Hikers can pick and choose the portions of the trail to hike.
 Without a doubt, this trail gives hikers a perspective of the county like no other experience.
 Permits are required.

 Mount Laguna is a small community in the unincorporated region of San Diego County surrounded by the Cleveland National Forest.
-Boulder Oaks, Cibbets Flat, and Burnt Rancheria campgrounds allow you to embrace nature while still having modern amenities.
+Boulder Oaks, Cibbets Flat, Laguna Campground, and Burnt Rancheria campgrounds allow you to embrace nature while still having modern amenities.
 For more adventurous campers, dispersed camping is allowed in certain parts of the park.
 Permits are required, and fires are never allowed outside of developed campgrounds or picnic areas.